-The disclosed data can be revised provided in following instances:
+The disclosed data can be revised in the following instances:

-obtaining new corrected information and data from the reporting units; or methodological changes in the procedure of preparation of the balance sheets and surveys and interest rate statistics.
+- > obtaining new corrected information and data from the reporting units; or - > methodological changes in the procedure of preparation of the balance sheets and surveys.

 According to the international recommendations, the revised data are marked in footnote providing adequate explanation for the performed changes.
 The revision of the data in the historical time series is performed from the moment of occurring of the event that resulted in change in the data.